-We aim to show why you may, in certain circumstances, be in a position to use the services of a personal injury lawyer to help you make a personal injury claim.
+We aim to show why you may, in certain circumstances, be in a position to use the services of a personal injury lawyer to help you make a personal injury claim and what happens if you drive a motorcycle without insurance.
 Each claim tends to have its own unique aspects.
 This makes answering every potential question in a single guide quite tricky.
 If you do have questions that are unanswered once you have read this guide, we can still assist you.

 Reach out to our claims team on 0800 073 8801 to get all of the answers you need today.